The Vim logo, licensed under the VIM LICENSE

 Other vi editors tend to have a more minimalistic approach, and configuring a vi editor is not always as easy as it seems.[1])

-Even if it is trivial to change those settings, if one does not know that those can be enabled, they are not changed, those good defaults are important, especially when one does not know the program very well and is learning how to use it.
+Even if it is trivial to change those settings, if one does not know that those can be enabled, they are not changed.
+Those good defaults are important, especially when someone is learning how to use vi.

 If Neovim is not an option, vim is probably the currently most used vi editor.
-Compared to Neovim, it provides also a graphical vim editor (gvim), which I really enjoyed using on Windows systems.
+Compared to Neovim, it provides also a graphical Vim editor (gvim), which I enjoyed using on Windows systems.

 The first and most important concept to understand when beginning to work with vi